 The question was raised in the early 1990s whether or not the monument could be cleaned and returned to its former glory.
 Unfortunately, this was impossible because it would damage the structure, so only the damaged stones were replaced.

 The Binny sandstone quarry was reopened for this purpose and the total renovation project eventually cost £2.36 million.
 This is also the reason why not every stone is equally dirty!

-10. It has an observation deck which offers stunning views of the city
+10. It has an observation deck that offers stunning views of the city

 The monument features spiral staircases which allow visitors to travel all the way to the top of the monument.

 If you’re in good shape then can take the 287 steps to reach the viewing platform on the top floor.
 This section allows you to get some of the most amazing views of Edinburgh and its surroundings!